OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 ## BitBucket Pipelines environment variables

-You can use [environment variables](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html) in your Pipelines (available from the **{{Settings > Environment Variables}}** menu of your BitBucket repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is ideally not something you store in your source control).
+You can use [environment variables](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html) in your Pipelines (available from the **Settings ➜ Environment Variables** menu of your BitBucket repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is ideally not something you store in your source control).

 For example: